AskMeAgain/Event-Meshinery/README.md

 A Source describes a connection to a statestore.
 Most of the time, you only need to define a single source per Statestore, as the Source knows where to look/write to by the provided key.

-#### Mysql Source

-A Key provided to a mysql source correspondes to a different value in a column.
-A mysqlsource handles a single Table.

-**Example:**

-a MeshineryTask reads with key "InputKey".
-This results in a sql query:

-    SELECT * FROM <TABLE> WHERE processed != 0 AND state = 'InputKey';

-a MeshineryTasks writes with key "OutputKey".
-This results in a sql query:

-    INSERT INTO <TABLE> (data, processed, state) VALUES ("testdata", 0, "OutputKey");

 #### Kafka Source